 I’m Rory Carrick and I’m the writer behind Eat Drink Run Fun.
-I’m a quadruple graduate of Trinity College Dublin having studied a broad range of subjects including the history of European art, business and IT, counselling and psychotherapy and project management.
-In addition I’ve also studied marketing, psychology and sports nutrition.
+I’m a quadruple graduate of Trinity College Dublin having studied a broad range of subjects including the history of European art, business and IT, counseling and psychotherapy and project management.
+In addition I’ve studied marketing, psychology and sports nutrition.
 I’ve also completed level 2 in WSET Wines and Spirits.
+September 2017 I’m back to Trinity College for a fifth time to start a two year M.Sc in Digital Marketing Strategy.

 The site was created in March 2014 to pursue my more creative side and indulge my passions.
 The mix of content is eclectic including wine, movies, running and travel with a heavy emphasis on food and drink.